qmk/qmk_firmware/keyboards/cannonkeys/db60/readme.md

     make cannonkeys/db60/rev2:default

-Hotswap ANSI DB60s were shipped with the Bakeneko keyboards from CannonKeys and will also be available
+Hotswap ANSI DB60s were shipped with the Bakeneko keyboards from CannonKeys.
+These also have the o-ring gasket mounting points.
+To build this:

-A via and via_hotswap keymap are also available, alongside the default.
-Please pick your preference.
+    make cannonkeys/db60/hotswap:default